 Certain Transactions.
-In the event that any extraordinary dividend or other extraordinary distribution (whether in cash, shares, other securities, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, reclassification, repurchase, or exchange of shares of common stock or other securities, or other change in the combined company's corporate structure affecting the common stock or any similar equity restructuring transaction, as that term is used in Statement of FASB ASC Topic 718 (or any of its successors) affecting the shares of common stock occurs, the administrator, in order to prevent diminution or enlargement of the benefits or potential benefits intended to be made available under the 2024 ESPP in such manner it may deem equitable, will adjust the number and class of common stock that may be delivered under the 2024 ESPP, the purchase price per share, the number of shares of common stock covered by each purchase right under the 2024 ESPP that has not yet been exercised, and the numerical limits of the 2024 ESPP.
+In the event that any extraordinary dividend or other extraordinary distribution (whether in cash, shares, other securities, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, reclassification, repurchase, or exchange of shares of common stock or other securities, or other change in the combined company's corporate structure affecting the common stock or any similar equity restructuring transaction, as that term is used in Statement of FASB ASC Topic 718 (or any of its successors) affecting the shares of common stock occurs, the administrator, in order to prevent diminution or enlargement of the benefits or potential benefits intended to be made available under the 2024 ESPP in such manner it may deem equitable, will adjust the number and class of common stock covered by each purchase right under the 2024 ESPP that has not yet been exercised, and the numerical limits of the 2024 ESPP.